-The fund is a fixed income fund and an investment in fixed income securities or in a fixed income fund is associated with interest rate risk, which means that when the general interest rate rises, it have negative impact on the fund's returns.
+The fund is a fixed income fund and an investment in fixed income securities or in a fixed income fund is associated with interest rate risk, which means that fund returns are affected by interest rate changes.
 A fund that invests in fixed income instruments with a long residual fixed interest duration has a higher interest rate risk than a fund that invests in fixed income instruments with a shorter residual fixed interest duration.
-The average residual fixed interest duration over time for holdings in the fund may not exceed 7 years, with a target of 3.5 years.
-The fund's investments are concentrated to government bonds, treasury bills and covered mortgage bonds listed in SEK.
-This means that the risk in the fund can be higher than an investment in a diversified global fund that distributes its investments across several regions, sectors or issuers.
+The average residual fixed interest duration on the holdings in the fund is a maximum of 7 years.
 An investment in an fixed income instrument results in a credit risk, as the fund can be affected by a loss due to an issuer not fulfilling its commitments.
-The credit risk is higher when the proportion of the fund's assets in fixed income securities issued by companies or states with lower credit quality is high.
-The fund invests only in fixed income investments of high credit worthiness, which implies fixed income instruments issued by states, municipalities or public international body within the EEA as well as covered bonds with a credit rating of not less than AA- from S&P or Aa3 from Moody's.
+The credit risk is higher when the fund's proportion of assets in fixed income securities issued by companies or states with a low credit quality is high.
+The fund only invests in fixed income investments with high credit worthiness, so-called investment grade.

 The fund may invest in derivatives as part of its investment focus to increase returns in the fund and to create leverage.
 Investments in derivatives can increase the fund's sensitivity to market fluctuations.
 A sustainability risk is an environmental-, social-, or corporate governance-related event or condition that, should it occur, could cause an actual or potential significant adverse impact on a company's value.
-Accordingly, environmental-, social-, or governance-related events can arise from a company's own business operations as well as from events that occur independently of the company.
-Risks are managed by the inclusion of companies based on a sustainability analysis, exclusion, and engagement in the form of dialogue, and where the fund company also holds directly-owned shares, through active corporate governance.
-The sustainability risks are systematically measured and followed up by the fund company and the fund's risk level is reported in the annual report.
+Accordingly, environmental-related, as well as social-, or governance-related events can arise from a company's own business operations or from events that occur independently of the company.
+The sustainability risks in the fund are systematically measured and followed up.
+The risk is deemed to be low and the actual measurement will be reported in the annual report.